fireae/olympus/README.md

 Olympus is basically a command-line tool that you can use to deploy any pre-trained ML/deep learning model as a REST api, in seconds.

-I built this tool after becoming tired of manually creating REST apis for a bunch of deep learning models that I was playing with, usually for using them in a web or mobile app.
+We built this tool after becoming tired of manually creating REST apis for a bunch of deep learning models that we were tinkering with, especially for using them in the products that we're building.

-So if you'd like to quickly deploy that cool deep learning model that you've been tinkering on lately as a REST API, then this tool is for you.
+So if you'd like to quickly deploy that cool deep learning model that you've been working on lately as a REST API, then this tool is for you.

 ### Installation
 `pip install olympus`